-Salmonella Shigella (SS) Agar is moderately selective and differential medium for the isolation, cultivation and differentiation of Salmonella spp. and some strains of Shigella spp.
+Salmonella Shigella (SS) Agar is a moderately selective and differential medium for the isolation, cultivation, and differentiation of Salmonella spp. and some strains of Shigella spp.
 SS Agar is a modification of the Deoxycholate Citrate Agar.
 It is recommended for testing clinical specimens and food testing for the presence of Salmonella spp. and some Shigella spp.
-SS Agar is a moderately selective medium in which gram-positive bacteria are inhibited by bile salts, brilliant green and sodium citrate.
-Salmonella Shigella (SS) Agar is highly selective for Salmonella species, but is inhibitory to some strains of Shigella.
+SS Agar is a moderately selective medium in which gram-positive bacteria are inhibited by bile salts, brilliant green, and sodium citrate.
+Salmonella Shigella (SS) Agar is highly selective for Salmonella species but is inhibitory to some strains of Shigella.
 It was developed to aid in the differentiation of lactose and non-lactose-fermenters from clinical specimens, suspected foods, and other such samples.

 |Bile salts no.3||8.5|